 Lastly, the flour is stirred in until a cohesive dough forms.
 The dough becomes pretty stiff once all the flour is mixed in.
 You may have to turn it over a few times with a spatula or even your hands to get it to come together, but it will.

 No chilling.
-Yes, you can use this dough immediately.
+Yes, you can use this peanut butter cookie dough immediately, no chill time required.

 Once the flour is mixed in, simply scoop the dough using a tablespoon cookie scoop (I use this one), roll between your hands if desired to create a smooth ball, then press down in a hashtag pattern with a fork.

 Sprinkle with some sugar over the top if you want.
-10 minutes later, you will have the best peanut butter cookies ever.
+10 minutes later, you will have the best, super easy peanut butter cookies ever.

 Smaller yield.
 This recipe makes about 20 cookies in total.
 I find this is the perfect amount of cookies to make for a party, or just for yourself on a Tuesday.
 The point is, you won’t be spending an hour pulling cookie sheets in and out of the oven.